 This made things clearer to me.
-I thought it was a good illustration to use when challenging a common perception of introverts as misanthropists, brusque or socially inept, which it isn’t.
-It’s about the level of stimuli you are comfortable with.
-Some people are overwhelmed by too much stimuli, such as loud noise, movement or fast-paced discussion.
-Others need more stimuli to maintain interest or they might become bored.
+I thought it was a good illustration to use when challenging a common perception of introverts as being misanthropic, brusque or socially inept, which is not necessarily true.
+It’s about the level of stimuli you’re comfortable with.
+Some people become overwhelmed by too much stimuli, such as loud noise, movement or fast-paced discussion.
+Others need more stimuli to maintain their interest.

 It reassures me to know that, to a large degree, reaction to stimuli is down to the way my brain functions, and it’s been that way since I was born.
 That’s some pressure off my shoulders, right there!

-Later in the book, Cain looks more at how extroverts and introverts think, how to talk to members of the opposite type (useful!), and when to act more extroverted than you really are (practicing pseudo-extrovert skills that, while unnatural, frankly you have to in order to “pass” in an extrovert-geared world).
+Later in the book, Cain looks more at how extroverts and introverts think, how to talk to members of the opposite type, and when to act more extroverted than you are.

-There’s also a section on a parenting quiet kids, which I skipped much of.
+There’s also a section on a parenting quiet kids, which I skipped.

-What I liked about this book, firstly, is that the introvert/extrovert personality divide isn’t presented as ‘us versus them.’
-Cain presents an interesting mix of thoroughly researched examples, scientific detail and personal anecdotes that explains how our brains function, why we act and react the way we do.
+What I liked about this book, firstly, is that the introvert/extrovert personality divide is not presented as ‘us versus them’.
+Cain presents an interesting mix of researched examples, scientific detail and personal anecdotes that explain how our brains function, and why we act and react the way we do.

-There were so many instances reading the book where I found myself thinking “yes, that’s how I felt at the time” or a light bulb flicked on above my head, “blimey, that explains why that happened then!”
-Here are some examples…
+There were so many instances where I found myself thinking ‘yes, that’s how I felt at the time’ or a light bulb flicked on above my head, ‘blimey, that explains why that happened then!’

-In 1996, I started a degree in international management science (ha!) and discovered what being a fish out of water really means.
-Ok, the University of Hull business department I attended might not be as prestigious as Harvard Business School! – which in Cain’s book comes across as a horrifying place guaranteed to produce glossy, skilled vocal leaders hell bent on world domination regardless of ideas or who you need to step on – but the seminar and class setup described by Cain rang true for me.
-(After a year’s stint lugging amps in 1998 I switched to an English degree and was very happy.)
+In 1996, I started an undergraduate degree in international management science and discovered what being a fish out of water actually means.
+Ok, the University of Hull business department I attended might not be as prestigious as Harvard Business School – which in Cain’s book comes across as a horrifying place guaranteed to produce glossy, skilled vocal leaders hell bent on world domination regardless of ideas or who you need to step on – but the seminar and class setup described by Cain rang true for me.
+After a year working in sound engineering, I switched to an English degree in 1998 and was very happy.

-I’m not really one for doing “proud about work examples” in public but will force myself here.
-One of my proudest projects in a work context was as the lead editor on New Masters of Photoshop: Volume 2, a lovely full colour book showcasing 15 digital artists and designers from across the world published in 2004.
-It was an epic project over 9 months, researching designers, contracting authors, text editing, testing Photoshop methods and ensuring the tutorials worked – leading the book all the way through to handing over to the production team for copy editing and layout.
+I’m not really one for doing ‘proud about work examples’ in public but will force myself here.
+One of my proudest projects in a work context was as the lead editor on New Masters of Photoshop: Volume 2, a lovely full-colour book showcasing 15 digital artists and designers from across the world published in 2004.
+It was an epic project over nine months, and involved researching designers, contracting authors, text editing, testing Photoshop methods and ensuring the tutorials worked – leading the book all the way through from concept to handing over to the production team for copy editing and layout.

 With hindsight, and after reading Cain’s book, I can now see how I coped.
 All of the following factors suited my personality and preferred way of working, and came together in this one project:

-- An inspiring idea core to the project that I really cared about – the cross over between visual creativity and technology.
+- An inspiring idea core to the project that I cared about (the crossover between visual creativity and technology)

 Another area is public speaking, networking or conferences.
 Never a natural, I’ve learnt some pseudo-extrovert traits to get through it.
 After reading Cain’s book, I now recognise the importance of restorative niches (downtime, reducing stimuli) before and after the busy times.

-So, do I recommend this book?
-Yes, absolutely.
-If you’re interested in learning more about introvert/extrovert behaviour, how to communicate better to other types or just gain a better understanding of other types, then it’s worth reading this book.
+I absolutely recommend this book.
+If you’re interested in learning more about introvert/extrovert behaviour, how to communicate better with other types or gain more understanding of other types, then it’s worth you reading this book.

-The only things about the book I would criticise is that it is US-centric and many of the anecdotes involved highly successful people.
-Corporate lawyers, directors of university departments, professors, doctors.
-When they discover their work or personal life doesn’t fit their personality types, and they decide to radically change their lives, I couldn’t help feeling that the wealth and status they had accumulated meant that they had more control, freedom and security to make some changes.
-I would have been interested to read stories from a wider range of society; more real people, if you like.
-(This might just be me griping though!)
+The only things about the book I would criticise are that it is US-centric and many of the anecdotes involved successful people in professional roles (corporate lawyers, directors of university departments, professors, doctors).
+When they discover their work or personal life does not fit their personality types, and they decide to radically change their lives, I couldn’t help feeling that their accumulated capital of wealth and status meant that they had more control, freedom and security to make such changes.
+I would have been interested to read stories from a wider range of society.